 3.2.
 Differences in the results obtained for carabid and spiders communities between cropping systems

 The carabid and spider communities caught in the traps were generally affected by the nature of the crop or by a crop×cropping system interaction (Table 1).
 Activity-densities did not differ significantly between the different cropping systems for a given crop, with the exception of a tendency towards higher numbers of carabids and spiders being caught in the L-GHG system in oilseed rape crops (Fig. S1).
 Carabid species richness was higher in oilseed rape than in cereal crops, but was not significantly different between cropping systems for any given crop.
 For spiders, genus richness was highest in the L-GHG system.
 The CWM body size of carabids was greater in oilseed rape than in cereal crops, with no effect of cropping system.
 For spiders, CWM body size was greater in the L-GHG and No-Pest cropping systems than in the PHEP system, for both crops studied.
-Among all the variability due to crop and cropping system, the statistical models summarized in Table 1 provided estimates of the random effects of field-year and sampling station.
+In addition to the variability due to crop and cropping system, the statistical models summarized in Table 1 provided estimates of the random effects of field-year and sampling station.

 Averaged over the six statistical models (Table 1), marginal coefficients of determination, accounting for fixed crop and cropping system effects, equalled 43.5%.
 The conditional coefficients, accounting also for field-year and station random effects, equalled 68.2%.
-This goodness of fit was appraised to be acceptable in order to use the models for simulating a wider sampling effort with different values of activity-density, richness and CWM and to represent the uncontrolled field-year and station effects, so as to generate a variability as can be observed in the fields.
+This goodness of fit was appraised to be acceptable in order to use the models for simulating a wider sampling effort with different values of activity-density, richness and CWM and to represent the uncontrolled field-year and station effects, and to generate a variability comparable with that observed in the field.

 Table 1.
 Effects of the crop and cropping system on carabid and spider activity-densities, richness and CWM body size.
 These results were obtained with data from for large pitfall traps filled with salt water only, summed over the three sampling dates (n = 72 observations for each model).